 But, Jesus was not misunderstood.
 He meant exactly what He said.

 Jesus then steps up the command.
 He repeats that we must eat His flesh and adds that we must drink His blood.
 This would have been revolting to a first century Jew.
-Drinking blood was forbidden, and now Jesus is demanding His followers drink His blood.
+Drinking any blood was forbidden, and now Jesus is demanding His followers drink His blood.

 Jesus then goes on to repeat this command three more times.
 Four times in a row He states we must eat His flesh and drink His blood.
 There can be no doubt about the meaning of His words.
 The Jews cannot accept it.
 It is a difficult saying.